martinpoljak/lookup-hash/README.md

    allowed = Hash[:alfa, true, :beta, true]

 Other methods are equivalent to +Hash+ with exception of data assignment methods which convert all values to booleans.
-New key is possible to add also by:
+New key it's possible to add also by:

     hash << :key    # …or…
     hash.add(:key)